“Building Green” isn’t new to the structural building components industry. In fact, we’ve been green since 1952!

-Components minimize the amount of material use and jobsite waste created.
+Building components minimize the amount of material used and job site waste created.
 This is a no brainer, but it’s a good point to reinforce with builders and general contractors.
 And there’s data to prove it!
-The 1996 WTCA Framing the American Dream project reported a more than 25 percent material savings (and labor savings of more than 60 percent!) when components were used to frame a 2,600-sq.ft. home.
+The WTCA & SBCA 1995 and 2015 Framing the American Dream projects reported more than 25 percent material savings when structural components were used to frame a house, versus stick frames.
+According to the project, a stick framing house also generated 30 times more jobsite waste, compared to framing with structural components.
 Visit www.sbcindustry.com for more details.

 The use of components tightens a building’s envelope.
 More precision is built into components with the technology available today and also because they’re built under controlled conditions.
 When a good foundation is in place, component construction provides for more precision that fosters a tighter building envelope.
 This means that consumers will conserve energy while enjoying less draft and heat loss.